5 Tips for Turning Your Caregiver Duties from Burdens to Opportunities

 The Eliza Foundation has identified three major life stressors.
 If looked at closely, they impact our over-all health.
 The first one is caregiving followed by financial stress and relationship Issues.
 You can make the connection that caregiving can lead to both financial duress and relationship issues.
 So for many, it is easy to see why caregiving can be viewed in a negative light.

 Just ask me.
 I’m a former caregiver.
-My mom passed away June 2.
+My mom passed away several years ago.
 My sister was her first caregiver.
 She predeceased mom, dying at age 66 from lung cancer.
 Caregivers preceding the ones they care for in death is not uncommon.
-Forty-five percent of Alzheimer’s caregivers have worsened health than other caregivers.
+45% percent of Alzheimer’s caregivers have worsened health than other caregivers.

 View Caregiving as a Profound Purpose